Abandoned hotels and resorts in the former Yugoslavia

 Hotel Igman, Bosnia and Herzegovina

 The Hotel Igman was constructed for the 1984 Winter Olympics which were hosted by the city of Sarajevo, some 30kms to the northeast.
-Designed in brutalist style by Bosnian architect, Ahmed Džuvić, the six-story, 162-room property served its purpose but its fate became intertwined with events that took place during the Bosnian War (1992-1995) and, eventually, the property fell into a state of abandonment.
+Designed in brutalist style by Bosnian architect, Ahmed Džuvić, the six-storey, 162-room property served its purpose but its fate became intertwined with events that took place during the Bosnian War (1992-1995) and, eventually, the property fell into a state of abandonment.

 There is nothing left inside the building apart from lots of bare concrete, some graffiti and the odd splash of paint here and there which is down to the fact that the place is sometimes used as a location for paint-balling.
 Apart from learning about the history, the most compelling thing about the Hotel Igman is the remains of its harsh exterior.
 Fans of this style of architecture will be mesmerised by the curves and contours of this huge structure which was originally designed to blend in with the area’s alpine setting.